aimms/how-to/Articles/362/362-multi-timezone.rst

 Check out the example
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The example can be experienced by:

-*   downloading it :download:`here <model/SupportPlanning.zip>`, or
+The example can be experienced by downloading it :download:`here <model/SupportPlanning.zip>`.

-*   launching the ``SupportPlanning`` application from a cloud environment.

 Upon start it looks like: